heyitsguay/heyitsguay.github.io/_posts/2019/Image Extrapolation Part 2/2019-08-05-Image-Extrapolation-Part-2-Neural-Inpainting.markdown

 ###  Wide-context semantic image extrapolation

-I can't introduce this paper better than the authors' themselves, so the following paragraph and images are quoted from author Yi Wang's excellent [GitHub repository](https://github.com/shepnerd/outpainting_srn):
+I can't introduce (Wang et al., 2019) better than the authors themselves, so the following paragraph and images are quoted from author Yi Wang's excellent [GitHub repository](https://github.com/shepnerd/outpainting_srn):

 > This repository gives the Tensorflow implementation of the method in CVPR 2019 paper, 'Wide-Context Semantic Image Extrapolation'.
 This method can expand semantically sensitive objects (face, body) / scenes beyond image boundary.